 The feedback on my lesson assignments was constructive, helpful, and motivating.
 This was the star of the online part of the course because they guide you through the correct way to plan classes, using the PPP teaching system, and by the time I was ready to submit final lesson plan number 2, I completely picked up on how to plan classes in terms of timing, objectives, time management, and how to present, practice, and produce language in class time effectively.

-And it was really great fun when completing a quiz at the end of each module.
+It was great fun when complete a quiz at the end of each module.

-I must admit though that the in-person teaching practice side of the course wasn’t really that well described in much detail, so this was a constant niggle in the back of my mind as I got closer to finishing the 120 hours of the online section of the course.
+I must admit though that the in-person teaching practice side of the course wasn’t that well described in much detail, so this was a constant niggle in the back of my mind as I got closer to finishing the 120 hours of the online section of the course.
 This is an area in which I think they should make it a bit clearer on their school pages.

-I took a flight to Prague once the online work was done and I was assured that they would help me find students to practice there, so as to complete my 20 hours of in-person teaching.
+I took a flight to Prague once the online work was done and I was assured that they would help me find students to practice there, to complete my 20 hours of in-person teaching.
 I have always wanted to live in Prague and heard it was an easy place to find teaching jobs.

 Within a few days of arriving, I received an email from Paul.
 He wrote down where I would be teaching, and who I would be teaching, and added some local tips for moving around in the city.
 I was to teach half my lessons at a gymnasium (high school) located near the Old Town Square, and half at a Czech/German company on the outskirts of the city.
 This was worked out so that I would be gaining the experience of teaching (General English) groups (teenagers in the mornings and afternoon group lessons with the general public) and individual (Business English) lessons at the company.